-The first two weeks there is a weight limit for your arm of approximately 1 pound.
-Leave post-operative dressing on until post-op visit with clinic providers or therapy.

-- Week 2-4 post-operatively the weight limit is no more than 5 pounds.

-- Week 4-6 post-operatively you may start gradually to wean back into normal activity with pain being your guide.

-- At week 6, there are no limitations, but remember, you will be sore with some activities.
+- The first two weeks there is a weight limit for your hand/wrist of approximately 1 pound.
+Leave post-operative dressing on until post-op visit with clinic providers or therapy. - Week 2-4 post-operatively the weight limit is no more than 5 pounds with occasional pinch/grip. - Week 4-6 post-operatively you may start to gradually wean back into normal activity with pain being your guide. - At week 6, there are no limitations, but remember, you will be sore with some activities.